OCA/crm/crm_location_nuts/README.rst

 - Create a new Lead (or edit an existing one):
 - Set a contact name or a company name.
-- Set its address substate and region nuts.
+- Set NUTS values as desired.
 - Save it an convert to opportunity.
 - In the dialog, choose **Create a new customer** and click create.
 - If you browse the new customer, the NUTS values should have been propagated.